aliyun/terraform-provider-alicloud/README.md

 Using the provider
 ----------------------
-## Fill in for each provider
+Please see [instructions](https://registry.terraform.io/providers/aliyun/alicloud/latest/docs#authentication) on how to configure the Alibaba Cloud Provider.

-Developing the Provider
+## Developing the Provider
 ---------------------------

 If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (version 1.11+ is *required*).
 You'll also need to correctly setup a [GOPATH](http://golang.org/doc/code.html#GOPATH), as well as adding `$GOPATH/bin` to your `$PATH`.